LeToNode/Play2.0-CN-doc/javaGuide/JavaRouting.md

 GET   /clients/:id          controllers.Clients.show(id: Long)
 ```

-> Note that in the action call, the type notation is trailing the parameter name, like in Scala.
+> Note that in the action call, the parameter type comes after the parameter name, like in Scala.

 Each route starts with the HTTP method, followed by the URI pattern.
 The last element of a route is the call definition.

-You can add a comment to the route file, with the `#` character.
+You can also add comments to the route file, with the `#` character.

 ```
-# Display a client
+# Display a client.
 GET   /clients/:id          controllers.Clients.show(id: Long)
 ```